Gogo:Tronics - Parts and Supplies For Electronic Enthusiasts

 And that should about do it, you have created a systemd slice (cgroup) with limited memory and cpu, and configured systemd to put those listed services into that slice.
 These changes will persist through reboots so you only have to do this once.

-You can check your work with systemd-cgls which will show you the slices and that the processes are in said slices.
+You can check your work with systemd-cgls which will show you the slices and that the processes are in said slices and oomctl which will show you which groups have the userspace oom enabled.